SophiaVei/Eurostat-GDP-Forecasts/README.md

 1. **Experimental Benchmarking**: Execute scripts in `src/` to view MAPE comparisons and performance plots in `results/`.
 2. **Model Deployment**: Execute `python src/export_models_to_api.py` to train and export the winning models to the API.
 3. **Service Activation**: Deploy via Docker: `docker-compose up --build`.

-**Technical Note**: This framework is designed for production reliability, ensuring strict separation between experimental results and operational forecasting.